KhiopsML/khiops-doc/docs/setup/khiops-notebook.md

 === "Users on ARM architecture"
     !!! warning
         Our Jupyter Docker image is not yet build for ARM architecture.
-Running it will be extremly slow on :simple-raspberrypi: Raspberry or :material-apple: Apple Silicon.
+Running it will be extremely slow on :simple-raspberrypi: Raspberry or :material-apple: Apple Silicon.